 How Heroin Affects The Body

-Aside from the possibility of nausea and vomiting, the rest of the lower GI tract is affected as well.
-Heroin produces a semi-paralysis of the large and small intestines which greatly reduces digestion speed and bowel movement frequency.
-In chronic heroin users, constipation is extremely common with the bowel movements themselves being very difficult to pass.
-This slowing of function can lead to reduced and slowed nutrient absorption and this can have a direct effect on immune function and overall health.
+Aside from the possibility of nausea and vomiting, the rest of the lower gastrointestinal tract is affected as well.
+Heroin use causes semi-paralysis of the large and small intestines which reduces digestion speed and bowel movement frequency.
+In chronic heroin users, constipation is common with bowel movements being very difficult to pass.
+This slowing of function can lead to reduced and slowed nutrient absorption, which can have a direct effect on immune function and overall health.
 The strain put on the rectum and intestines can also lead to hemorrhoids, prolapse, or hernia.

 Heroin use also puts great strain on the liver and kidneys.
 The liver metabolizes heroin and filters the blood from the GI tract.
 The kidneys are responsible for blood filtration and waste excretion in urine.
 Heroin use will only add to their workload.
 Any contaminants or cutting agents may be dangerous or even toxic.

 Heroin use has severe effects on reproduction in both men and women.
 These effects differ in nature.

 - Male Reproduction.
 In men, heroin makes it difficult or impossible to ejaculate while someone is high.
 After prolonged use, blood testosterone levels are reduced.
 Sperm motility (ability to swim) is also impaired and sperm quantity is decreased.
 These effects on testosterone and sperm are known to persist long after heroin use has been discontinued.

 - Female Reproduction.
 In women, heroin causes a wide range of menstrual abnormalities as well as amenorrhea, or a lack of menstruation.
 This may take many months or years to resolve after heroin use has stopped.
 Additionally, heroin use can decrease sex drive in women.